-Want a fast calculation of EV charging cost?
+How much does it cost to charge an electric car at home?
 Use your car’s battery storage kWh and multiply that by your price per kWh.
 That’s a good estimate of how much it costs every time you fully charge your EV.
 For example, a 40 kWh battery, charged with power that costs 11.4¢ per kWh (the Texas average rate), will cost $4.56 to fully charge.
+That’s 40 * $0.114.

 How Much Does an EV Add to Your Electricity Bill?